 Preparing for a Mortgage Before Getting Married: Budgeting Tips & Legalities

 First comes love, then comes mortgage?
 That’s right, many people (not just millennials) are foregoing weddings and marriage and are instead jumping into down payments and home loans.
 Either way, you’re looking at a huge commitment.
 What’s right for you?
 Only you can answer that.
-But here are a couple of things to consider before signing a mortgage to cohabit with your significant other or BFF.
+But here are a couple of legal implications to consider before signing a mortgage to cohabit with your significant other or BFF.

 Defining your title